Workplace Mental Health

 For more than a decade I found myself at work witnessing, hearing about, or personally experiencing behavioral health challenges that were not effectively handled or addressed by management staff or by the employer as a whole.
 Not because no one cared, but because people were woefully unprepared, untrained, and uneducated on best practices.

-For years I expressed my concerns regarding behavioral health in the workplace and for years I was either ignored or not taken seriously.
+Behavioral health is a term that encapsulates both mental health conditions and substance use disorders.
+For years, I have expressed my concerns regarding how behavioral health in the workplace has been both viewed and treated, and for years I have been either ignored or not taken seriously.
 In 2018, I finally found myself in a position where my voice had at least a minimal opportunity to be heard by leadership and for the next few years I pushed for change.

 While the majority of my proposals were not considered (including the most important one), some of the smaller efforts were approved and we were at least able to bring some degree of educational opportunities about behavioral health to our employees.
 One of these included a partnership with the a local university’s psychology department.

 Leadership’s unwillingness to take my concerns regarding behavioral health in the workplace seriously and their lack of earnest desire to consider my other proposals for positive change, eventually added to the list of reasons I resigned.
 This mindset of not settling for a workplace that doesn’t take mental health seriously is something that I am not alone in.
 These past few years have shown that employees are fed-up with employers who don’t care about their mental health and don’t provide them with the time, resources, and support needed to fend off burnout and other common workplace mental health issues.